Introduction

 Products that may help

-Arnica Muscle Recovery Balm – Available here
+Arnica Muscle Recovery Balm – View this product on Amazon for more details

 This can be applied to areas of soreness to help reduce pain and bruising in the injured area.

-Injury Recovery Supplement Pack – Available here
+Injury Recovery Supplement Pack – View this product on Amazon for more details

 Injury Recovery Pack includes collagen and key vitamins, scientifically formulated to support the joints, tendons, and ligaments of football athletes.

-Foam roller with mini bands – Available here
+Foam roller with mini bands – View this product on Amazon for more details

 The foam roller can be used for self massage on the hamstrings when the injury has settled .
 The mini bands are useful for strengthening or muscle activation work.